lisperin/lisperin.github.io/_posts/2022-02-01-javascript-date.md

 * A `Date` does not contain hours, minutes, seconds or milliseconds
 * And, most importantly, a `Date` certainly does not contain any time zone

 As the title says, the `Date` is just a timestamp.
-It's a number represents *milliseconds* since January 1, 1970 [UTC][].
+It's a number that represents *milliseconds* since January 1, 1970 [UTC][].
 That is, it's a single moment in time -- that moment (and the corresponding number) remains the same regardless of what time zone you are living in.